 - Brown ground beef in a cast iron skillet.
 Drain grease.

 - Cut Velveeta cheese into cubes.
 Add cheese and tomatoes to the skillet with the beef.
 Stir until combined and cheese is smooth.

 - Serve immediately with tortilla chips or fresh veggies.
-If the cheese begins to harden, place your skillet over medium heat until creamy again.

 - Can be made with or without meat.